johnmanjohnston/Johnston/README.md

 # Johnston

 ### Introduction
+NOTE: As Discord changed their API, a lot of the functions don't work anymore.
+I'm revamping the entire bot to work with the new API.

 Johnston is a Discord bot, with a bunch of commands to make moderating your server easier, and to make your server more fun

 Johnston is a Discord bot that I programmed.
 I name it Johnston because I was too damn lazy to come up with a better name.
 Anyway, the bot has features to make managing your Discord server easier, and it also has commands to make your server more fun.